-The duty of owner of motor vehicle to give information about driver is the sort of charge regularly heard in the Magistrates Court.
+The offence of Duty of Owner of Motor Vehicle to Give Information About Driver is the sort of charge regularly heard in the Magistrates’ Court.
 It is one of the rare charges which arise from not saying something to the Police when asked.
 It an exception from the general right against self-incrimination.

 This charge is generally laid in situations where a person is an owner of a motor vehicle and when asked by a member of the police force, fails to give any information which may lead to the identification of any person who was driving the owner’s motor vehicle at a specific time.

-Defences to this could be that the police officer was not acting in the execution of their duty or a factual dispute.
+Defences to the charge of Duty of Owner of Motor Vehicle to Give Information About Driver could be that the police officer was not acting in the execution of their duty or a factual dispute.

 The penalties depend upon whether the information is sought as part of an investigation into a motor vehicle accident.
 Where that is an aspect of the offence: 20 penalty units, or 4 months imprisonment.
 In any other case: 20 penalty units or a term of imprisonment of not more than 2 months.